-Analysis | 3 takeaways from Day 2 of Trump’s impeachment trial
+Analysis | 4 takeaways from Day 2 of Trump’s impeachment trial

 Early on, they did go through some of that history, while focusing more on Trump’s subversion of the election.

-Rep. Joaquin Castro (D-Tex.) laid out a timeline of events dating back to the summer, noting Trump laid a predicate for claiming the election was stolen as far back as June.
+Rep. Joaquin Castro (D-Tex.) laid out a timeline of events dating to the summer, noting Trump laid a predicate for claiming the election was stolen as far back as June.
 Trump made these claims long before even mail ballots were sent out.
-The argument: he was whipping up his supporters for a moment like Jan.
+The argument: He was whipping up his supporters for a moment like Jan.
 6 for a very long time.

-“This attack did not come from one speech and it didn’t happen by accident,” Castro said.
+“This attack did not come from one speech, and it didn’t happen by accident,” Castro said.
 “The evidence shows clearly that this mob was provoked over many months by Donald J. Trump.
 And if you look at the evidence, his purposeful conduct, you’ll see that the attack was foreseeable and preventable.”

-Castro pointed to Trump’s tweets and comments in June and July saying that the only way he would lose the election is if it was rigged — despite polls at the time repeatedly showing his loss was the likeliest outcome.
+Castro pointed to Trump’s tweets and comments as early as May saying that the only way he would lose the election was if it was rigged — despite polls at the time repeatedly showing his loss was the likeliest outcome.
 He played clips of Trump supporters who internalized this message and took it at face value.
-He also played clips of people, even as the votes were being counted, rising up in protest — scenes which bore a less violent-resemblance to what transpired Jan.
+He also played clips of people, even as the votes were being counted, rising up in protest — scenes that bore a less violent resemblance to what transpired Jan.
 6.

-Rep. Eric Swalwell (D-Calif.) said Trump “primed” his supporters for Jan.
-6 for months, while revisiting the fire metaphors.
+Rep. Eric Swalwell (D-Calif.) said Trump sought to “prime” his supporters for Jan.
+6 for months.

-“That took time,” Swalwell said.
-“Just like to build fire, it doesn’t just start with the flames.
-Donald Trump for months and months assembled the tinder, the kindling, threw on logs for fuel to have his supporters believe that the only way their victory would be lost was if it was stolen — so that when President Trump was ready, if he lost the election to light the match.”
+“That took time,” Swalwell said, revisiting the fire metaphor.
+“Just like to build a fire, it doesn’t just start with the flames.
+Donald Trump for months and months assembled the tinder, the kindling, threw on logs for fuel to have his supporters believe that the only way their victory would be lost was if it was stolen — so that way President Trump was ready, if he lost the election, to light the match.”

 There is no question that Trump’s claims about the election have been routinely wrong; the courts have ruled as such.
 Claiming an election will be stolen months before it’s held also speaks to the idea that he was planning for a specific eventuality.

 The challenge for Democrats, from there, is to argue that this wasn’t just an effort to save face — to pretend he never lost.
-Playing with fire is different than deliberately lighting it.
-On that front, you’d think they’ll soon talk about the many ways in which he seemed to offer a specific course of action in the situation he spent so many months preparing his supporters for.
+Playing with fire is different from deliberately lighting it.
+On that front, you would think they’ll soon talk about the many ways in which he seemed to offer a specific course of action in the situation he spent so many months preparing his supporters for.

+So far, Democrats haven’t delved more deeply into Trump’s past suggestions or endorsements of violence, outside the context of the election.
+Plaskett’s presentation was focused upon those specific ones, which could be more directly attached to those who literally stormed the Capitol.

+But there is plenty of grist for that mill beyond what she cited, which could come later in the Democrats’ presentation.

-3. The deliberate negligence argument
+4. The deliberate-negligence argument

-One way to drive home the above point is to note that Trump didn’t just light the fire, but he declined to snuff it once it started burning.
+One way to drive home the above point is to note that Trump didn’t just light the fire — he declined to snuff it once it started burning.
 That shows that, at the very least, this was an outcome he was okay with, even if he didn’t outright desire it.

 Democrats set about making such an argument — call it deliberate negligence — on Tuesday.